preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 * The <span style='color: red'>red line</span> is the tangent to the blue line at the point where x is our initial guess ($y_n$).
 This is the slope that we're riding.

 * The <span style='color: green'>green line</span> is the x intercept of the red line.
-We can either use this as our initial approximation or use it to repeat the Newton method with another guess ($y_{n+1}$) until we get close to the actual solution.
+We can either use this as our solution approximation or use it to repeat the Newton method with another guess ($y_{n+1}$) until we get close to the actual solution.

 Here's a bunch of fancy math for completion's sake however you can skip to the [next section](#what-the-fuck-ie-choosing-a-better-initial-guess) if you're more interested in where `0x5f3759df` comes from and how the evil floating point bit level hack works.